-ProBurn includes Alpha GPC and Griffonia Simplicifolia Extract which support dopamine/seratonin production and will help to reduce cravings.
+ProBurn includes Alpha GPC and Griffonia Simplicifolia Extract which support dopamine/serotonin production and will help to reduce cravings.
 Ingredients such as Caffeine and Capsacian have been scientifically shown to reduce hunger.
-ProBurn’s ingredients should make sticking to your calorie controlled nutrition plan more achievable with a lower risk of over-eating or binging.
+ProBurn’s ingredients should make sticking to your calorie-controlled nutrition plan more achievable with a lower risk of over-eating or binging.

 Improve Focus & Mood While Dieting